Milkha Singh: An unmatchable romance with a near miss | Sports-Games

 In fact, Milkha was a sum total of way more than his several races and medals.
 He was also much more than that near miss in Rome.

-He was India's love affair with the track, the one that this country can never get over.
+He was independent India's first love affair with the track, the one that this country can never get over.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)